 The history of an event is even more vital now.
 While in-person live events are translated into the virtual sphere and as you look to moving your virtual event to a hybrid one, you’ll want to replicate the elements your delegates will continue to talk about until your next event.

 The Outsourced Events team have been discussing and debating what a hybrid event looks like, so I’d like briefly to touch on the necessity of intent.
-As we transition to hybrid events, we recognise the importance of having a distinct idea of what your event purpose and motivation for hosting in the hybrid format is, from the outset.
+As we transition to hybrid events, we recognise the importance of having a distinct idea from the outset of what your event purpose and motivation for hosting in the hybrid format is.
 Knowing this will determine the best way of executing the event and help deliver a blended experience for both in-person and virtual delegates.

 Having a discussion on the event’s requirements and objectives gives a better understanding of the event and allows your agency to offer value adds you may not have considered.